Secret Detection

 How it works

 When an analysis is triggered, the scanner downloads the repository archive, extracts it into a temporary directory, and runs a pattern-based scan across all text files.
-The scan operates on the working tree without requiring a Git history — it analyses the current state of every file.
+The scan operates on the working tree without requiring a Git history - it analyzes the current state of every file.

 Each finding includes the file path, line number, the rule that matched, and an entropy score indicating the randomness of the detected value.
 File paths are automatically converted to repository URLs so findings link directly to the relevant source code.